-Nathan Collier, a senior malware intelligence analyst at Malwarebytes has today published a blog detailing the firm’s findings on US government-funded smartphones
+Nathan Collier, a senior malware intelligence analyst at Malwarebytes published a blog detailing the firm’s findings on US government-funded smartphones

 Malicious, pre-installed and unremovable